Effective Date: May 11, 2010

 (2) Maintenance of certification in ACLS or CPR/BLS the use of AED and specific defibrillator(s) in their care location.

 d.
-The above stipulations shall not apply to personnel at non-NASA offsite facilities to which employees/patients may be referred.
+The above stipulations will not apply to personnel at non-NASA offsite facilities to which employees/patients may be referred.

 1.2.6 Current competence for initial clinical privileges for health-care providers shall consist of signed letters of informed opinion from specialty certification boards, peers of personal acquaintance, medical supervisors, academic program directors, or by demonstrated competency documented through peer review activities and outcome monitors that are part of the established medical quality assurance processes and system.

 a.
-A search for any history of medical malpractice and of criminal record shall be conducted, including a query of the National Practitioner's Data Bank and other appropriate sources.
+A search for any history of medical malpractice and of criminal record will be conducted, including a query of the National Practitioner's Data Bank and other appropriate sources.

 a.
-Additionally, relevant licensures shall be provided by health-care providers initially and on license renewal.
+Additionally, relevant licensures will be provided by health-care providers initially and on license renewal.

-1.3.2 Privileges for health-care providers shall be delineated and granted in accordance with documented professional competence, scope of care, and facility support capability for not longer than three years without re-review.
+1.3.2 Privileges for health-care providers should be delineated and granted in accordance with documented professional competence, scope of care, and facility support capability for not longer than three years without re-review.

 a.
-For health-care support personnel, competence to continue to perform assigned job duties shall be assessed and documented annually.
+For health-care support personnel, competence to continue to perform assigned job duties will be assessed and documented annually.

 1.3.4 Emergency credentialing and privileges may be transferred from one Center to another in times of emergency or disaster, such as emergent support for natural disasters (e.g., hurricane recovery).
 A transmittal letter from the NASA Center sending the credentialed providers will be sent to the Office of the Chief Health and Medical Officer (OCHMO) and the receiving institution.
 This transmittal letter will verify that the providers are licensed, credentialed, and privileged and will specify the estimated amount of time that the providers will be detailed to the receiving NASA Center.
 The scope and authority to practice will be commensurate with their originating institution.